Paralyzed Nasdaq opted for caution over speed in restoring trade

-NEW YORK Thirty minutes into the crippling outage that hobbled the Nasdaq stock market on Thursday afternoon and halted all trading in $5.9 trillion worth of U.S. equities, exchange officials had the problem fixed.
+NEW YORK Thirty minutes into the crippling outage that hobbled the Nasdaq stock market on Thursday afternoon, stopping all trading in $5.9 trillion worth of U.S. equities, exchange officials had the problem fixed.

-Another two and a half hours passed, however, before they were ready to flip the switch and resume trading on the all-electronic market.
+Another two and a half hours passed, however, before they were ready to flip the switch and turn the all-electronic market back on.

 Nasdaq's first responsibility was to assure "fair and orderly markets," Nasdaq Chief Executive Robert Greifeld said on Friday on Fox Business Network, and exchange officials worked first to understand and fix the problem and then to communicate with the securities industry to ensure a smooth restart.